T R I P T I

 (Listen ?)

 "Hn?"
-I replied, my tone hopeful, half expecting him to appreciate the dinner or at least ask if I'd eaten.
+I replied, hopeful, half expecting him to appreciate the dinner or at least ask if I'd eaten.

 (Yes ?)